 In Waxahachie, McMullan oversees the financial functions of the hospital and serve as the entity compliance officer.
-She joined Baylor in 1985 as a staff auditor and has held a number of positions with increasing responsibility throughout the System.
-McMullan, a certified public accountant, is a graduate of the University of Texas at Arlington and holds a Master of Business Administration from Texas Women’s University.
-Congratulations to McMullan on her recent appointment.
+She joined Baylor in 1985 as a staff auditor and has held a number of positions with increasing responsibility throughout the system.
+McMullan, a certified public accountant, is a graduate of the University of Texas at Arlington and holds a Master of Business Administration from Texas Woman’s University.

-The departments that report to Cindy include: Acute Care Services, Cardiopulmonary, Sleep Lab, Pain Management, Laboratory, Pharmacy, Emergency Services, Surgical Services, Radiology, Bariatrics, Environmental Services, and Plant Operations, Murray has been with Baylor since 2006, but has enjoyed a role in health care for over 15 years, beginning her career in Surgical Services.
-She served as interim CNO at the University of Texas Southwestern Hospitals where she held numerous clinical leadership positions.
+She previously served as interim CNO at the University of Texas Southwestern Hospitals where she held numerous clinical leadership positions.
 During her tenure she played a key role in improving operational efficiencies.

 Murray is a member of the American Organization of Nurse Executives, the Association of Peri-Operative Nurses, Sigma Theta Tau honor society for nursing, American Nurse Association, Texas Nurse Association and Historic Waxahachie.
 She serves on the Dallas-Fort Worth Hospital Council advisory board.
-In 2008, Murray was recognized by the Dallas/Fort Worth Hospital Nurse Administrators Forum and Texas Nurses Association Districts Three and Four as one of the Great 100 Nurses.
+In 2008, Murray was recognized by the Dallas-Fort Worth Hospital Nurse Administrators Forum and Texas Nurses Association Districts Three and Four as one of the Great 100 Nurses.

-Murray received her bachelor of nursing degree from Texas Woman’s University, as well as a master’s in business administration, and a master’s in health care administration.
+Murray received her Bachelor of Nursing degree from Texas Woman’s University, as well as a master’s in business administration, and a master’s in health care administration.
 She is a Fellow of the J&J/Wharton Executive Management Program, The Wharton School, at the University of Pennsylvania.